-Due to limitations inherent in the technology being employed and/or the lack of information in regard to underground services in a particular area, some services may remain undetected despite Orbital’s best efforts.
+Due to limitations inherent in the electronic location technology being employed and/or the lack of information regarding underground services in a particular area, some services may remain undetected despite Orbital’s best efforts.
 As electronic location is the primary method of identifying and marking services, these conform to a Quality Level B (QL-B) survey, as outlined in the Australian Standard.
 Exact location and depth of services (QL-A) can only be ascertained by non-destructive hand or vacuum excavation, as appropriate (i.e.pot holing).

 We take no responsibility for the location of services, except in accordance with the above disclosure.
 Overall, any work around underground services involves a degree of risk.
 As such, service location is a form of risk management and ultimate responsibility lies with the client having been informed of such risks and choosing to proceed on that basis.

-Clients will acquire a set of Dial Before You Dig Plans prior to carrying out any excavation work and reorder plans before they expire.
-Clients will take all steps necessary to comply with the duty of care statements contained within the correspondence received with the plans.
+Clients are to take all steps necessary to comply with the duty of care statements contained within the asset owners’ correspondence received with Dial Before You Dig request.
+You must have a copy of the Dial Before You Dig Plans, that are in date, on-site during any work that breaks ground.
 Some asset owners are not members of Dial Before You Dig and these plans should be requested from these owners directly.

 Not only is it a requirement stipulated by some asset owners that services are validated by potholing, but we strongly recommend this is completed before excavating around any services.
 We do not provide this service, but we can refer a company who can assist.